A Discrete Variational Derivation of Accelerated Methods in Optimization: The Variational Derivation of PHB/CM and NAG

 where again the right hand side is null for the non-forced case.
 Replacing \(z_i\) by \(x_{k+i}\), in the non-forced case, and by \(\bar x_{k+i}\), in the forced one, taking into account that \(P=\nabla f\), and using the equations in \eqref{eq:cmnag:tail}, we obtain those in \eqref{eq:cmnag:head}.

 The converse is immediate. \end{proof}

 Now remarks are in order that will summarize some points that have been mentioned earlier and underline others that haven't been yet.

-\begin{remark}[One-to-one correspondence] Note that both equations in \eqref{eq:cmnag:tail} are formally the same, whereas in \eqref{eq:cmnag:head} there is a difference in the last term.
-While CM uses \(x\)'s, NAG considers \(y\)'s.
+\begin{remark}[One-to-one correspondence] Note that both equations in \eqref{eq:cmnag:tail} are formally the same, whereas in \eqref{eq:cmnag:head} there is a difference in the last term: While PHB/CM uses \(x\)'s, NAG considers \(y\)'s.
 This is a slight change that nonetheless defines different schemes and in which the forcing term is hidden.
-This result not only shows that NAG is a forced version of CM, but that the schemes are in bijective correspondence. \end{remark}
+This result not only shows that NAG is a forced version of PHB/CM, but that the schemes are in a natural bijective correspondence. \end{remark}

 \begin{remark}[Initial conditions] Usually the initial condition, \((x_0,v_0)\) or \((x_0,p_0)\) in phase space, or \((x_0,x_1)\) in configuration space, is crucial for the proper simulation of the dynamical system.
-Here however the dynamics are a tool and generally an initial condition so that \(x_1=x_0\) or \(\bar y_0=\bar x_0\), where \(x_0=\bar x_0\) is close to the minimum, will suffice. \end{remark}
+Here however the dynamics are a tool and generally an initial condition so that \(x_1=x_0\) or \(\bar y_0=\bar x_0\), where \(x_0=\bar x_0\) is close to the minimum, will suffice, which corresponds to stick the ball to the bowl's wall and leave it roll. \end{remark}